soflyy/oxygen-bugs-and-features/README.md

 This repository is for the submission and tracking of bug reports and feature requests for the Oxygen plugin.

-How submit a bug report
+How to submit a bug report
 ---

 **BEFORE SUBMITTING A BUG REPORT:** Please try all of the steps listed at https://oxygenbuilder.com/documentation/troubleshooting/troubleshooting-guide/.
 These steps solve many common issues.
 If the steps don't solve the problem, proceed.